Regina O'Connell, City Clerk/Human Resource Officer

 City Council: The City Clerk coordinates the preparation and distribution of City Council Agendas.

 Public Records: The City Clerk is the "keeper of the record" and provides public access to all official records of Council actions (Minutes, Ordinances, Resolutions, Deeds, Agreements, etc.).
 The City Clerk is also responsible for receiving and opening all City bid proposals.
+To see the reports of the most recent Public Records Requests made by the public, please click here.

 Information Dissemination: The City Clerk prepares legal and promotional publications, posts ordinances, notices of public hearings and advisory body vacancies.
 In addition, the Clerk is responsible for codification and dissemination of the City's Municipal Code and related policies.